Givlaari found safe, effective for up to 4 years in AIP patients: Study

 Givlaari found to reduce patients’ need for hemin by 95%

-The use of Givlaari also decreased the mean annualized use of hemin — an intravenous, or into-the-vein, treatment that also can be used to prevent acute porphyria attacks in patients having them frequently.
+The use of Givlaari also decreased the mean annualized use of hemin, an intravenous, or into-the-vein, treatment sold as Panhematin that’s approved to ease recurrent AIP attacks related to the menstrual cycle in susceptible women.
+Hemin also can be used to prevent acute porphyria attacks in patients having them frequently.

 According to the study, the patients’ use of hemin dropped, from 33.1 days during the run-in period of the Phase 1 trial to 1.2 days at the end of the extension study.
-That corresponded to a 96% reduction in the need for medications to prevent such attacks.
+That corresponded to a 96% reduction in hemin usage.

 “Substantial reductions in hemin use rates were observed with once-monthly [Givlarri],” the researchers wrote, adding that “100% of patients in the [open-label extension] study were free of hemin use at months 33-36 and remained hemin-free for the duration of the study.”